-Originally a Manchester lass, I now live in beneath the lovely Mourne Mountains in Northern Ireland with my wife and cat, Sidney!
+Originally a Manchester lass, I now live beneath the lovely Mourne Mountains in Northern Ireland with my wife and cat, Raymond!
 I continue to work with many clients throughout England and regularly visit home for meetings and to see the family.

 I decided to go freelance 8 years ago, having spent 12 very enjoyable years working with several design agencies in Manchester and Bolton.
 The move to freelance albeit a scary one, has allowed me to work from much more sunnier climates, as we spent 2 years working from Spain...laptop in the garden style!